Orient Electric Ltd (NSE: ORIENTELEC) Q3 2026 Earnings Call dated Jan. 22, 2026

 Ravindra Singh Negi

-This quarter I was at 4.2% I have versus last year I’ve done a double digit spend on my marketing spend.
-So as I said, you know we will continue to invest because it’s not just one category.
+This quarter, I was at 4.2% versus last year, have done a double-digit spend on my marketing spend.
+So, as I said, we will continue to invest because it’s not just one category.
 We’re building up a brand across different categories.
-So we will see slightly elevated levels and next is also we intend to spend because that’s where when you’re building up a brand standing for multi categories and a premiumization you will have to do.
-We will have to find the right and how are we getting the right results from those?
-Are we picking the right channels?
-And that’s why it’s not specified thing.
+So, we will see a slightly elevated levels.
+And next year also we intend to spend because that’s where when you’re building up a brand standing for multi-categories and premiumization, you will have to do.
+We will have to find the right and how are we getting the right results from those, are we picking the right channels.
+And that’s why I specify saying we’re picking up the right digital channels.
+We’re picking up right connected TVs, we’re picking up the right segments to go and talk about our brand and products.

 Nirransh Jain